Master the Power of Influence:

 Content marketing requires a bit of patience, which runs counter to the average sales team’s approach.
 Salespeople are either trying to meet their sales quota or set a new office record.
 Either way, they need their sales as soon as possible.

 The specific goal of content marketing is to generate quality leads.
 But in general, its job is to prepare leads and prospects to make a purchase.
-Good content will do the job of “selling” the leads the idea that they need what’s being offered before the sales team even reaches out to them.
+Good content convinces people that they need what’s being offered before the sales team even reaches out to them.

 But there are also sales-focused content marketing strategies.
 These are short-term strategies that are focused on closing the deal soon if not immediately.
 Sales-focused content–like case studies, webinars, and white papers–is specially designed to help the sales team close deals.